seb-orellana/data-business-product-management/README.md

 ### `v2-upgrade/`
 An upgrade from the original code built from scratch.

-Instead of .csv, it uses SQLite for database management.
+- Instead of .csv, it uses SQLite for database management.
-For users, passwords pass through bcrypt.
+- For users, passwords pass through bcrypt.
 Given the nature of the project, the use of argon2id or scrypt isnt deemed necessary.
+- A GUI is implemented, it changes according to the role of the user who logged in.
+- Selling products generates a receipt in .txt.

 ---